japaric/linux-rtfm/README.md

 > [Experiment] Real Time for The Masses on Linux

-This is an implementation of the (single core) [Real Time For the Masses][rtfm] concurrency model on Linux.
+This is a Linux implementation of the [Real Time For the Masses][rtfm] concurrency model.

 [rtfm]: https://japaric.github.io/cortex-m-rtfm/book/en/